One-Shot Coordination of First and Last Mode Transportation: Problem Setup

-The constraint~\eqref{eq:legconstr} is the \emph{allocation constraint}, which ensures that the sum of all allocations in a leg $i$ on a route $r$ is at-most $f_r$, the feeder volume on that route, while~\eqref{eq:supplyconstr} is the \emph{supply constraint}, which ensures that the sum of feeder volumes on all routes originating from node $l$, is at most the supply $S_l$.
+Constraint~\eqref{eq:dem-constr} ensures that the total demand served at each node $l$ is at most the total demand at the node.
+Constraint~\eqref{eq:legconstr} is the \emph{leg allocation constraint}, which ensures that the sum of all allocations in a leg $i$ on a route $r$ is at most $f_r$, the feeder volume on that route, while~\eqref{eq:supplyconstr} is the \emph{supply constraint}, which ensures that the sum of feeder volumes on all routes originating from node $l$, is at most the supply $S_l$.
+Note that the flow conservation constraint is automatically satisfied as volumes on each route are defined separately.
+Hence we do not need to consider the constraint explicitly.